Get

 Should I use cash in Argentina?

-Many shops in suburbs and small cities will only accept cash.
+Many shops in the suburbs and small cities will only accept cash.
 This is also true for greengrocers, butchers, newspaper stands, street food vendors and candy stores.

-American dollar banknotes are widely accepted in downtown Buenos Aires and other touristic cities.
-Some downtown shops will accept Brazilian Reais as well.
+American dollar banknotes are widely accepted in downtown Buenos Aires and other tourist cities.

 Is it better to use cash or credit card in Argentina?

-We recommend that you carry cash with you.
 Credit cards are widely accepted in major cities and tourist areas, but smaller establishments and local markets often prefer cash.
-Plus, some places might even offer discounts for cash payments.
-Having a credit card as a backup doesn’t hurt, though.

 How much cash should I take to Argentina?

 It depends on your spending habits and the length of your trip.
 Argentina is a diverse country, and costs can vary a lot.
-Ideally, have some cash in your pocket for smaller purchases in case you come across places that don’t accept cards.

-Aim to have around 15000-20000 Argentine pesos (£30 to £60) per day for basic expenses like meals, transportation, and small purchases.
-However, you might want to bring more if you plan on indulging in fine dining, shopping, or visiting high-end establishments.
+Aim to have around 15000-20000 ARS (£30 to £60) per day for basic expenses like meals, transportation, and small purchases.

 How can I avoid ATM fees in Argentina?

-Most ATMs in Argentina charge a fee for withdrawals, especially if you’re using a foreign card.
-Here’s what you can do to avoid those fees:
+Most ATMS in Argentina charge a fee for withdrawals, especially if you’re using a foreign card.

-• Plan ahead: Exchange your pounds to Argentine pesos before you leave the UK.
+- Plan ahead: Exchange your pounds to Argentine pesos before you leave the UK.

-• Look for fee-free ATMs: Some banks in Argentina offer fee-free withdrawals for certain foreign cards.
+- Look for fee-free ATMS: Some banks in Argentina offer fee-free withdrawals for certain foreign cards.

-• Use your card for purchases: Whenever possible, use your card for purchases to avoid ATM fees.
+- Use your card for purchases: Whenever possible, use your card for purchases to avoid ATM fees.

 How does tipping work in Argentina?